 Apart from this, we get the MIUI 11 based on Android 9.
 A large 5,000mAh battery is used to juice the phone which is fairly standard in the Redmi smartphone lineup these days.
 There is also support for dual 4G and MicroSD.
 Redmi has tried to let no stone unturned and has somewhat made a decent budget smartphone for the masses.

 What is TWRP recovery?

 TWRP stands for TeamWin Recovery Project.
-It is an open-source and entirely GUI based custom recovery for Android devices.
+It is an open-source and entirely GUI-based custom recovery for Android devices.
 The reason why it’s so popular is because of the fact that it allows Android users to enjoy fully touch-based UI and flash custom ROMs, MODs, Magisk, SuperSu, etc. There are further features like Full System backup that come in handy during these customization sessions.

-EverythingXiaomi.com is not responsible for any kind of damage to data or device while performing this task.
+EverythingXiaomi.com is not responsible for any kind of damage to data or devices while performing this task.
 Flashing a custom recovery voids the device’s warranty and might result in full data loss.
 You are proceeding at your own risk.